DeveloperPop/Redstone_Equipment/README.md

 -> Redstone Equipment is licensed under All Rights Reserved.

+-> You do have permission to use this mod in any modpack.
 -> YOU DO NOT HAVE PERMISSION TO USE REDISTRIBUTE MY MOD IN ANY WAY WITHOUT MY PERMISSION!